 Bronwyn Birdsall is a writer, editor, and digital marketing specialist.

-SWEET TROUBLE is her first novel and will be published by Affirm Press in 2022.
+Her first novel will be published by Affirm Press in 2022.

 You can hear updates on publication dates and events by signing up to her very occasional newsletter here.

 In September 2019, Bronwyn had a narrative non-fiction piece published on Primer, 'What Being A Godmother Taught Me About Love'.